me-maddy/netflix-gpt/README.md

 -Sign In/Sign Up form

 It will open if the user is authenticated

--Browse Page
+- Browse Page
--Header
+- Header
--Main Movie
+- Main Movie
--Movie in background
+- Movie in background
--Title and description
+- Title and description
--Movie Suggestions
+- Movie Suggestions
--MovieLists \* N
+- MovieLists \* N
--NetflixGPT
+- NetflixGPT
--Search Bar
+- Search Bar
--Movie Suggestions
+- Movie Suggestions

 # Getting Started with Create React App